rainfore/pursuit/README.md

 >
 > es6 + babel + web`P`ack + g`U`lp + `R`egular + mcs`S` + rg`UI` + eslin`T` + stateman + karma + mocha + expect.js + spritesmith + fontcustom + ...

+The [website](http://rainfore.me/pursuit/) is not only a home page for PURSUIT but also a simple demo built by PURSUIT.

 ## Install

 ```shell